Skip to main content

 Synchronization commands

-Synchronization works whenever you save the synchronized file.
-Only one entity can be synchronized at a time.
+Saving the synchronized file triggers synchronization.
+Only one entity can synchronize at a time.

 Kameleoon - Synchronize variation code to Chrome